taocao/second-brain-ai-assistant-course/README.md

 For ease of use, we stored a snapshot of our Notion data in a public S3 bucket, which you can download for free without AWS credentials.

-Thus, you don’t need to use Notion or hook your Notion to complete this course.
+Thus, you don't need to use Notion or hook your Notion to complete this course.
 But if you want to, you can, as we expose in this GitHub repository, a flexible pipeline that can load any Notion database.

 ## 🚀 Getting Started